Academics & Coursework

 Choosing a major #

 There is not a specific undergraduate major that is required to pursue a Doctor of Physical Therapy degree.
-Some common undergraduate majors among DPT students include exercise science, biology, kinesiology, and psychology.
-While some majors may be common or popular, that does not mean that these majors are preferred by admissions committees or are more competitive majors for admission.
+However, by far, the most common degree among pre-PT students at IUB is the Bachelor of Science in Kinesiology, Exercise Science Major.
+Other common undergraduate majors are human biology, biology, and psychology.
 Pre-PT students may select any major and degree to combine with the prerequisite courses required for a DPT program.
 Choose a major in which you are genuinely interested, in which you can excel, and one that provides latitude to pursue an alternate career path should you decide not to attend PT school.

 Although you can choose any major, pre-PT students need to complete a challenging set of prerequisite coursework in the sciences.
 In addition, pre-PT students need to develop strong critical thinking, problem solving, and communication skills.
 Coursework in the humanities and social and behavioral sciences can help you build skills in these latter areas.